okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idx/index.md

 <ApiLifecycle access="ea" />

-The Okta IdX API provides performs end user enrollment and authentication using the pipeline implemented by the Identity Engine.
+The Okta IdX API provides implements enrollment and authentication using the steps defined in the Identity Engine.

-Background information on using this API is available on this page: [Identity Engine](/docs/concepts/identity-engine/) <!--Page doesn't exist yet; will be conceptual overview and describe state token, remediation, use of policies -->
+Background information on using this API is available on this page: [Identity Engine](/docs/concepts/identity-engine/) <!--Page doesn't exist yet; will be a conceptual overview, and talk about  state token, remediation, use of policies, and the steps in the pipeline -->

-You are required to supply a `stateHandle` object, which functions as a state token, in each request you make to this API.
-You receive the `stateHandle` from the Okta Oauth 2.0 `/authorize` endpoint.
+You are required to supply a `stateHandle` object in each request you make to this API.
+That object represents a state token.
+You receive it originally from the Okta Oauth 2.0 `/authorize` endpoint.

 ## Getting Started